 If you are new to this trendy sport, here are a few speedy tips:

-- Watch the kitchen line: No volleys in there—learn the rule and stay sharp.
+- Watch the kitchen line: No volleys should go in the kitchen zone

 And if you ever get into a rule-related jam, the USA Pickleball Official Rulebook is your reference book for more specifics and tournament situations.